Eastern Intermediate Hurling Championship

 The Eastern Intermediate Hurling Championship (known for sponsorship reasons as the Gerry Kennedy Crash Repairs Eastern Hurling Championship and abbreviated to the Eastern IHC) is an annual hurling competition organised by the eastern divisional section of the Waterford County Board of the Gaelic Athletic Association since 1964 and contested by intermediate team in the county of Waterford in Ireland.

 In its current format, the Eastern Intermediate Hurling Championship begins with a group stage.
 The six participating teams play each other in a round-robin system.
 The two top-ranking teams proceed to the final match at Walsh Park.
 The winner of the Eastern IHC subsequently represent the division in the Waterford IHC.

-Portlaw are the title holders after defeating St Molleran's by 3–21 to 0–13 in the 2024 final.
+Roanmore are the title holders after defeating St Molleran's by 3–14to 0–18 in the 2026 final.

 History

 The Eastern Intermediate Championship was established in 1964 in an effort to bridge the standard of play between the Waterford SHC and the divisional junior championships.
 Ballyduff Lower were the first championship winners.

 On 31 January 2022, Waterford County Board delegates voted on the restructuring of the entire intermediate hurling championship system following a review process.
 It was decided to establish an all-county eight-team Waterford Premier Intermediate Championship for 2023.
 These eight teams were made up of the four semi-finalists from the 2022 Eastern and Western intermediate championships.